 Smoked or Barbecued Foods

-Smoked or barbecued foods cook slowly next to a low fire at temperatures between 110 and 121 degrees C ( 230 - 250 F) in most charcoal barbecues.
-Because the foods cook slowly and at a low temperature, you usually barbecue foods that need a longer cooking time to tenderize - beef brisket, pork loin, spareribs, pork shoulder (butt), and lamb shank.
-The great thing about barbecuing however, is that you can also smoke foods that you grill such as chicken breast, sirloin, vegetables, duck, and shellfish.
-These foods may take longer to cook than when grilling, but you will get the bonus of wood smoke flavour.
-Smoked foods don't have grill marks, but are rather a burnished or darkened appearance.
+Smoked or barbecued foods cook slowly next to a low fire at temperatures between 110 and 121 degrees C (230-250 F) in most charcoal barbecues.
+Because the foods cook slowly and at a low temperature, you usually barbecue foods that need a longer cooking time to tenderise, such as beef brisket, pork loin, spareribs, pork shoulder (butt), and lamb shank.
+The great thing about barbecuing, however, is that you can also smoke foods that you grill, such as chicken breast, sirloin, vegetables, duck, and shellfish.
+These foods may take longer to cook than when grilled, but you will get the bonus of wood-smoke flavour.
+Smoked foods don't have grill marks; rather, they have a burnished or darkened appearance.

 The History of the BBQ

-Since the first caveman put a haunch of meat over the fire all those millennia ago, people have loved cooking over a live fire.
-From a stick over an open fire to a proper BBQ, nothing beats the aroma and taste of this primal cooking method.
-Over the years it has developed into almost an art form in the USA and American BBQ is known the world over.
+Since the first caveman put a haunch of meat over the fire, people have loved cooking over a live fire, creating a rich cultural tradition that many feel proud of.
+From a stick over an open fire to a proper BBQ, nothing beats the aroma and taste of this primal cooking method, which has become a symbol of community and celebration in the USA.

-We're not going to bore you to death with a long involved history of BBQ the world over.
-We'll just give a brief rundown of the part we are really interested in - the start of American BBQ.
+We're not going to bore you to death with a long, involved history of BBQ around the world.
+We'll give a brief rundown of the part we are really interested in - the start of American BBQ.

 American Barbecue

-BBQ in the USA (as it is known today) really started when European and African migrants came to those shores.
-Cattle and pigs were transported with them and became the primary meat source.
-The largest and least palatable cuts of meat were often the only meat source for lower income people, migrant workers and slaves.
-The only way to make these cuts of meat in any way edible was to cook them long and slow over a low heat.
+BBQ in the USA (as it is known today) really began when European and African migrants arrived on those shores.
+Cattle and pigs were transported with them and became the primary sources of meat.
+The largest and least palatable cuts of meat were often the only meat source for lower-income people, migrant workers and enslaved people.
+The only way to make these cuts of meat edible was to cook them long and slow over a low heat.
 This made the meat tender and with a distinctive (and very tasty!) smoky flavour.
-Although it took effort to make, the barbecued meat was inexpensive, fed quite a few people, and became the centre piece of family and friend gatherings.
-Over the years this method of cooking food has surged in popularity and has spread from the US, much to the enjoyment of others.
+Although it took effort to make, the barbecued meat was inexpensive, fed quite a few people, and became the centrepiece of family and friend gatherings.
+Over the years, this method of cooking food has surged in popularity and has spread from the US, much to the enjoyment of others.

 What we at Firefly BBQ are most interested in are the varied styles of American BBQ.
-From the sweet and smoky Kansas BBQ rubs and sauces to the fruity styles of Memphis BBQ , to the heat of Texas BBQ, and the tang of the Carolina style BBQ, we love 'em all.
-Trying to get this in the UK however, has been a bit of a headache.
+From the sweet and smoky Kansas BBQ rubs and sauces to the fruity styles of Memphis BBQ, to the heat of Texas BBQ, and the tang of the Carolina style BBQ, we love 'em all.
+Trying to get this in the UK, however, has been a bit of a headache.
 In fact, it's been ridiculously difficult.
 So, we decided to make our own.
-The research and development has been great fun (though I'm sure that I'm not supposed to admit that part!) and we think that the result have justified the many, many hours of work that we have put in.
+The research and development have been great fun (though I'm sure I'm not supposed to admit that!), and we think the results have justified the many, many hours of work we have put in.
 Not that we are stopping, oh no!
 There's much more for us to do...

 Seasonings